Greed (game show): Production

 The majority of Greed's contestants during its first couple of months were hand-picked and recruited by the show's producers after a multiple-choice qualification test.
 Many of them had already appeared on other trivia-based game shows, including Avila and Warren, who were previously winning contestants on Jeopardy! and Win Ben Stein's Money respectively.
 The window between Avila's test and when his episode taped was only three days, as he took the test on a Saturday and taped the show the following Tuesday.
 Once the show became a regular series, Fox began a more nationwide search for contestants, and any legal resident of the U.S. was invited to call or mail in an entry for a chance to audition.
 Some travel and accommodations were provided by Priceline.com.

 Like Millionaire, Greed's basic set was atypical of the traditional game show, giving the show a more dramatic feel.
 The New York Times' Julia Chaplin compared the set to a video game, saying it was "painted to look like stone blocks, reminiscent of the torch-lighted medieval castles in games like Doom and Soul Calibur."
 Greed's set designer, Jimmy Cuomo, noted the inspiration from science fiction in his set, specifically from Star Trek and various castle settings in video games.

 Fox abruptly canceled the program on July 14, 2000.
 By 2001, Fox executives Sandy Grushow and Gail Berman had led a shift in the network's focus through a greater emphasis on scripted programming.
 In December 2000, Clark stated that he was working on a revised version of Greed that he would initially pitch to Fox and then propose to other networks.
-While this proposed revival was never launched, Greed's original 44-episode run was acquired by Game Show Network (GSN) for reruns in January 2002.
+While this proposed revival was never launched, Greed's original 44-episode run was acquired by Game Show Network (GSN) for reruns in January 2002, and in Australia on Fox8 in 2006.

 International versions

 Following Greed's success in the United States, the show was adapted and recreated in several other countries as a worldwide franchise.
-American talk show host Jerry Springer hosted a British adaption of the series on Channel 5 in 2001.
+American talk show host Jerry Springer hosted a British adaptation of the series on Channel 5 in 2001.
 Other versions of Greed have existed in Argentina, Australia, Denmark, Finland, France, Germany, Israel, Italy, Lebanon, Poland, Portugal, Russia, South Africa, Spain, Sweden, Turkey, and Venezuela.
 Additionally, the original American series aired in Canada on Global.